Adolf Wölfli: Visual and written art

-The images Wölfli produced were complex, intricate and intense.
-They worked to the very edges of the page with detailed borders.
-In a manifestation of Wölfli's "horror vacui", every empty space was filled with two small holes.
+Wölfli produced a huge number of works that were complex, intricate and intense.
+The images went to the edges of the page with detailed borders.
+In Morgenthaler's analysis, Wölfli's experienced "horror vacui", which manifested in compulsively filling every empty space with two small holes.
 Wölfli called the shapes around these holes his "birds".
 His images also incorporated an idiosyncratic musical notation.
-This notation seemed to start as a purely decorative affair but later developed into real composition which Wölfli would play on a paper trumpet.
+(See Music below.)
+Some of Wolfli's face depictions have been described as Al Jolson blackface by The New York Times.

 In 1908, he set about creating a semi-autobiographical epic which eventually stretched to 45 volumes, containing a total of over 25,000 pages and 1,600 illustrations.
 This work was a mix of elements of his own life blended with fantastical stories of his adventures from which he transformed himself from a child to 'Knight Adolf' to 'Emperor Adolf' and finally to 'St Adolf II'.
 Text and illustrations formed the narrative, sometimes combining multiple elements on kaleidoscopic pages of music, words and colour.
+Wölfli simultaneously perceived himself as an intellectual giant and a god and a persecuted child, and referred to himself with different names and signatures including “Cast-Off Accident,” “St. Adolf-Great-Great-God,” “Grim Casualty”, excellency, duke, majesty, emperor, and grand grand emperor.
+Three or more of his identities often appear on the same drawing.

 After Wölfli died at Waldau in 1930, his works were taken to the Museum of the Waldau Clinic in Bern.
 Later, the Adolf Wölfli Foundation was formed to preserve his art for future generations.
 Its collection is now on display at the Museum of Fine Arts in Bern.

+Posthumous analysis and exhibitions

+After Wölfli's death in 1930, his work was neglected until the mid-1940s when it became part of a general interest in so-called "primitive" art and the Freudian theory of the subconscious.
+In December 1965, works by Wölffli were included in the Eleventh International Surrealist Exhibition in Paris, and in the preface to the exhibition catalogue, Andre Breton described Wölffli's entire oeuvre as one of the three or four most important creations of the 20th century.

+Wölfli's international recognition came with the fifth documenta exhibition held in Kassel, Germany, in 1972.
+The exhibition featured not only his drawings but also his writings, as well as a reconstruction of his cell in the Waldau asylum.

+The Guardian in 2006 characterized Wölfli as having "spent 40 years in a cell illuminating the fictitious tales of Saint Adolf in manuscript."